Lake-Tuggeranong-College/Holocron/_sharedContent/softwareDevFundamentals/Theory.md

 ## Function Parameters / Arguments

-Functions have three main parts to it (discussed later in [[Software Development Fundamentals Course Theory d7b47926fb2a42dc85c32b286f178735.md|IPO Charts]]), which can be simplified into Input, Processing, and Output.
+Functions have three main parts to it (discussed later in [[#IPO Charts]]), which can be simplified into Input, Processing, and Output.
 Some functions don't require any input to run, such as a function which loads a set file each time the program starts.
 However some functions require some form of input in order to start, such as a function to find the average of three numbers - the function requires the three numbers before it can calculate the result.

 > [!info] Functions **do not** require input as a rule, but they all require processing and some form of output.